Monopoly, Product Quality, and Costly Information: Downward Quality Distortions

-Next, we sketch the argument showing quality is inefficiently low when $\DMprice_{Q}$ is constant in the neighborhood of $\theta^{*}>\thmin_{F}$.
-Note $\theta^{*}=\thmax_{F}$ falls within this case, because $I_{F^{*}}$ is continuous and $I_{F^{*}}\left(\thmax_{F}\right)>0$ by Corollary \ref{cor:NoEdges}.
-The key to our argument is the observation that the slope of $\pi_{Q}$ is positive at some $\theta$ if and only if $Q\left(\theta\right)$ lies below the efficient level.
-Roughly speaking, an increase in the buyer's realized type has two effects on the monopolist's profits: First, it changes the total surplus generated by the transaction, and second, it impacts the information rents the monopolist must leave to the buyer.
+The second force comes from the endogenous nature of the buyer's information.
+By having the buyer conduct incentive-compatible mean-preserving spreads and contractions, the monopolist can trade-off the benefit of having different mean-realizations.
+In particular, it turns out that whether or not the monopolist benefits from marginal increase the buyer's realized posterior mean depends on whether or not that mean's quality is above or below the efficient level.
+Roughly speaking, this relationships follows from noting that an increase in the buyer's mean-realization has two effects on the monopolist's profits: First, it changes the total surplus generated by the transaction, and second, it impacts the information rents the monopolist cedes to the buyer.
 By the envelope theorem, the change in the buyer's information rents is second order, meaning the difference in the available social surplus dominates.
-Since the provided quality is increasing with the buyer's type, a small increase in $\theta$ raises social surplus if and only if quality is underprovided at $\theta$.
-Thus, $\pi_{Q}$ increases at $\theta$ if and only if $Q(\theta)$ is below the efficient level.\footnote{For a more formal sketch, suppose $\DMprice_{Q}$ is differentiable at $\theta$.
-Then a simple application of the envelope theorem reveals that
+Since the provided quality is increasing with the buyer's type, a small increase in $\theta$ raises social surplus if and only if quality is under-provided at $\theta$.
+Thus, $\pi_{Q}$ increases at $\theta$ if and only if $Q(\theta)$ is below the efficient level.\footnote{More formally, suppose $Q$ is an $F$-ICC allocation such that $\DMprice_{Q}$ is constant on $[\theta_1,\theta_2]$.
+One can show that, in this case, the right derivative $\pi'_{Q+}(\theta_1)$ and the left derivative $\pi'_{Q-}(\theta_2)$ are well defined, and that $\pi'_{Q+}(\theta)$ ($\pi'_{Q-}(\theta)$) is strictly positive (negative) if and only if $Q(\theta)$ is strictly below (above) the efficient level.}